patches-aberry/g8-p3-Interactive-Map/README.md

 ### How it works
 Users can use the mapping tool by selecting a dataset from the dropdown menu and generating the choropleth map.
 Color gradients show the relative data between states, and clicking on individual states will display a popup that includes the specific numbers for that state.
 Two maps can be displayed side by side for quick comparisons between various metrics.

 Users can use the table tool by selecting two different states to compare from the dropdown menus.
-The table will display data from each metric in a side-by-side comparison for the two selected states.
+The table will display data from each metric in a side-by-side comparison for the two selected states, along with data for the country as a whole.

 To run the program, launch the Flask API and open the Index file in your browser.